Sjlver/cv/cv.md

 developers construct better software with ease.
 I prototype these techniques into tools and evaluate them on real-world software systems.

+My work lies at the intersection of verification, programming languages, and operating systems.
+It is currently focused on ASAP, a technique to enforce security properties (e.g., the absence of buffer overflows) at runtime with high performance.

 Education
 ---------

-### 2011 – present: PhD in Computer Science
+### PhD in Computer Science, EPFL: 2011 – present

 [dslab.epfl.ch](http://dslab.epfl.ch/)
 Dependable Systems Lab, EPFL, Lausanne\
 Under the direction of Prof. George Candea

-### 2008 – 2011: Master EPFL in Communication Systems
+### Master in Communication Systems, EPFL: 2008 - 2011

 [ssc.epfl.ch/master](http://ssc.epfl.ch/master)
-Swiss Federal Institute of Technology (EPFL), Lausanne\
-Grade point average: 5.87 out of 6
+School of Computer and Communication Systems, EPFL, Lausanne\
+Specialization in Internet Computing.
+Master thesis in industry, on automatic detection of bad performance in VPN tunnels.

-### 2005 – 2008: Bachelor EPFL in Communication Systems
+### Bachelor in Communication Systems, EPFL: 2005 - 2008

 [ssc.epfl.ch/bachelor](http://ssc.epfl.ch/bachelor)
-Two years at EPFL, Lausanne, and one year at NTU, Singapore\
+Two years at EPFL, Lausanne, and one year at NTU, Singapore
-Grade point average: 5.77 out of 6

 Projects